 visual theater

-“Visual theater is shaped by the power of movement, the poetic fusion of word and image, and a strong sense of light, time, and space.
-I’m drawn to performance as a multi-sensory experience, where the body speaks through silence and beauty inhabits in every element on stage.
-In the layering of visual architectures, storytelling is redefined —both intimate and expansive, open to inspire.”
+“This body of work is shaped by the power of movement, the poetic fusion of word and image, and a strong sense of light, time, and space.
+Visual theater is seen as a multi-sensory experience, where the body speaks through silence and beauty is expressed in every element on stage.
+Through visual architectures, storytelling is redefined, both intimate and expansive, to inspire.”

 VISUAL THEATER